ephemeraHQ/message-kit/templates/agent/example_prompt.md

 - Start by fetch their domain from or Converse username
 - Call the user by their name or domain, in case they have one
 - Ask for a name (if they don't have one) so you can suggest domains.
-- Users address is: 0xc9f27794dfbcc1ce46bf36ded169f6e87c4834e9
+- Users address is: 0x40f08f0f853d1c42c61815652b7ccd5a50f0be09
-- Users name is: localdev6
+- Users name is: ArizonaOregon
-- Converse username is: localdev6
+- Converse username is: ArizonaOregon

 ## Commands
 /check [domain]